HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_imagepullsecrets.md

 ## Configuring deployment to use the HCL Harbor container registry

-It is possible to pull images directly from the HCL Harbor container registry.
+You can pull images directly from the HCL Harbor container registry.
 This requires every cluster node to be able to access the HCL Harbor container registry.

-If you want to use this feature, you will have to configure an ImagePullSecret with your HCL Harbor credentials.
+If you want to use this feature, you must configure an ImagePullSecret with your HCL Harbor credentials.

 Use the following command targeting your the Kubernetes namespace for your deployment: